From Precision Ag to Decision Ag

 |Orientation on F³ Tech Initiative - Update on current activities and outcomes in the F³ Tech (Farm-Fish-Food) initiative, a statewide private/public initiative that is creating a new renaissance of economic growth and prosperity through innovation and technology built upon Maryland’s traditional industries of agriculture and seafood.
 The overall program is a pipeline of three components through which entrepreneurs, innovators, startups, and existing businesses go through the proof-of-concept and commercialization of new product and service ideas and innovations.
 The initiative includes partners and resources from throughout Maryland.

-Presenters: Mike Thielke - Eastern Shore Entrepreneurship Center, Easton, MD
+Presenters: Mike Thielke, Executive Director for Eastern Shore Entrepreneurship Center - Easton, MD

 |Session 1: Precision Ag Changing to Decision Ag